Due giorni, due versanti, una Toscana che non ti aspetti.

 Lucca › Castiglione dei Pepoli

 Una pausa pranzo nel verde dell'Appennino segna la metà della giornata, prima di riprendere la strada verso est. Il crinale si attraversa in quota, il paesaggio si apre, e la discesa porta nel cuore del Mugello.
 Strade ampie, curve morbide, borghi di pietra immobili da secoli.
-La giornata si chiude a Castiglione dei Pepoli, porta d'ingresso all'Alto Appennino: cena, riposo, e la soddisfazione di aver già percorso la metà più selvaggia del tour.
+La giornata si chiude a Castiglione dei Pepoli: cena, riposo, e la soddisfazione di aver già percorso la metà più selvaggia del tour.

 A lunch break in the Apennine woodland marks the midpoint of the day before we head east along the ridge.
 The landscape opens wide and the descent carries us into the green heart of the Mugello — wide roads, gentle bends, stone villages unchanged for centuries.
-The day ends in Castiglione dei Pepoli, a quiet mountain town at the edge of the High Apennines: dinner, rest, and the quiet satisfaction of having already ridden the wildest half of the tour.
+The day ends in Castiglione dei Pepoli: dinner, rest, and the satisfaction of having ridden the wildest half of the tour.

 Giorno 2 — Domenica